 The first pope of Germanic origin was elected.
 Boniface II was Gothic.
-(The Goths Were an East Germanic people.
+(The Goths were an East Germanic people.
 The Germans of today descend from the West Germanic grouping.)
 Boniface II was appointed by his predecessor, Felix IV, rather than being elected.
-In protest against the process by which Bonfice became pope and in fear of the influence of the Ostrogothic king Athalaric, the Roman churchmen elected an anti-pope, Dioscorus.
+In protest against the process by which Boniface became pope and in fear of the influence of the Ostrogothic king Athalaric, the Roman churchmen elected an anti-pope, Dioscorus.
 The controversy soon ended, however, when Dioscorus died soon after his election and Boniface was able to gather enough support to continue as pope.
 Boniface II died in 532.

 September 17, 1179

 Death of Hildegard von Bingen near Bingen.
 Feast day of St. Hildegard.
 Hildegard was born in Bermersheim, Germany (at that time the Holy Roman Empire) near the Rhine.
 She was brought up in a convent (which was common among daughters of noble families).
 In 1147 or 1148 she founded her own Benedictine convent near Bingen.
 In 1165 she founded another Benedictine convent near Rüdesheim.
 Hildegard had had visions since childhood but kept them secret until adulthood.
 She is now considered to be one of the greatest mystics in the history of Germany.
 She was also a natural scientist, healer, artist, poet and musician.
-During her lifetime she was in frequent correspondence with the emperor, Friederich Barbarosa, and had influence on his decisions.
+During her lifetime she was in frequent correspondence with the emperor, Friedrich Barbarossa, and had influence on his decisions.
 Her books include Wisse die Wege des Herrn, Buch des verdienstlichen Lebens, Buch des göttlichen Werkes, Liber Simplicis Medicnae and Liber Compositae Medicinae.
-In the two medical books she cataloged 280 plants and their medicinal properties.
-Investigations of here life were undertaken by Popes Gregory IX, Innocent IV, Clement V and John XXII but Hildegard has not been formally canonized.
-She has been considered a Saint, however, since the 13th century.
-There is formal celebartion of her feast day (September 17) in the liturgy in Limburg, Mainz, Speyer and Trier.
+In the two medical books she catalogued 280 plants and their medicinal properties.
+Investigations of her life were undertaken by Popes Gregory IX, Innocent IV, Clement V and John XXII but Hildegard has not been formally canonized.
+She has been considered a saint, however, since the 13th century.
+There is formal celebration of her feast day (September 17) in the liturgy in Limburg, Mainz, Speyer and Trier.

 September 17, 1730